mrschristine.com

 Light up my life

 To celebrate some exam success this week, I was whisked off to the Apple store to purchase some Beats goodies - bluetooth in-ear headphones, and their mini portable speaker, the Beats Pill.
 Both are a lot of fun, however it was an impromptu off-the-shelf purchase that has turned out to be the real revelation.
 I’m always keen on gadgets that make photography more accessible.
 In this day and age of leaving the house with powerful photographic equipment tucked in your pocket, adding peripherals can make things even better.
+One of my key criteria though, is that they shouldn’t make you and your camera any less portable.

 Sharing photos online - is Flickr still relevant?